-Natural Environment Policy 5 - Valued landscapes and views
+Natural Environment Policy 5 - Valued Landscapes and Views

 Development proposals must demonstrate how they integrate appropriately with their setting while conserving or enhancing its character.
-Important views and skylines visible from the village should be safeguarded as should views towards the village, particularly when they relate to heritage assets, village approaches and settlement boundaries.
-All developments which are observed from, or impinge upon, the AONB will require a formal Landscape and Visual Impact Assessment [32].
+Important views and skylines visible from the village should be safeguarded as should views towards the village (see Map 9, also photos pages 46-48), particularly when they relate to heritage assets, village approaches and settlement boundaries.
+Developments which are observed from, or impinge upon, the AONB may need a formal Landscape and Visual Impact Assessment according to the requirements of the AONB Management Plan [32].